 This test combines ultrasound and endoscopy to look at your food pipe (oesophagus) and stomach.

 An endoscopy is a test to look inside your body.
-Your doctor uses a long flexible tube (endoscope) with a tiny camera and light on the end to illuminate your stomach.
-They then attach an ultrasound probe to the endoscope to do the test.
+Your doctor uses a long flexible tube (endoscope) with a tiny camera and light on the end.
+The endoscope also has an ultrasound probe at its tip.

 An ultrasound scan uses high frequency sound waves to create a picture of the inside of your body.

 The preparations for this test are the same as an endoscopy.

 You might have a blood test 2 days beforehand to check how well your blood clots.

 Tell your doctor if you're taking medicine that changes how your blood clots.
 This includes: